The Museum of Modern Art (MoMA) is a world-renowned art museum in New York City.

 How to get to MoMA

-If you are already in midtown Manhattan, you can walk to MoMA.
+If you are already in midtown Manhattan, fire up Google Map and walk towards MoMA.

-It is walking distance from many of the tourist attractions in Manhattan.
+The art museum is a short distance from many of the tourist attractions in Manhattan.

 Top of the Rock to MoMA: 6 mins walk